 This information describes peripheral neuropathy, including its causes and symptoms.

-Peripheral neuropathy (peh-RIH-feh-rul noor-AH-puh-thee) is the general term used to describe changes that happen when peripheral nerves are damaged.
-Peripheral nerves are all of the nerves outside of your brain and spinal cord.
+Peripheral neuropathy (peh-RIH-feh-rul noor-AH-puh-thee) is the term used to describe changes that happen when your peripheral nerves are damaged.
+Peripheral nerves are all the nerves outside of your brain and spinal cord.
 They send messages from your brain and spinal cord to the rest of your body.
 There are 3 types of peripheral nerves:

 - Sensory nerves that help you feel pain, touch, temperature, vibration, and position (knowing where your hands and feet are, and how they’re positioned in space).

-- Motor nerves that help you move and maintain muscle tone.
+- Motor nerves that help you move and keep your muscle tone.

-- Autonomic nerves that control things that happen automatically, such as how fast your heart beats and how much you sweat.
+- Autonomic nerves that control things that happen naturally, such as how fast your heart beats and how much you sweat.

 Causes of Peripheral Neuropathy

-The most common cause of peripheral neuropathy is diabetes.
+The most common cause of peripheral neuropathy is diabetes (also called diabetic neuropathy).
 Other causes of peripheral neuropathy include:

-- Some medications, including certain types of chemotherapy.
-For more information, read the “Chemotherapy” section below.
+- Certain types of chemotherapy.
+For more information, read the “Chemotherapy agents” section.